 Below is a list of frequently asked question about our products.
 If you do not see your question listed here, please contact us.

-- 3. Are your courses written from a Christian viewpoint, or are they secular? or, Is evolution or biblical creation discussed in your courses?
+- 3. Are you aligned to Common Care Standards?
+Are your courses written from a Christian viewpoint, or are they secular? or, Is evolution or biblical creation discussed in your courses?

-- 4. Why is my eBook printing blank pages?
+- 4. Why is my eBook missing pages?

 - 6. Why are HO level two guides recommended for grades 5 and Up? or, Can I use level two guides for high school?